superp00t/MultiParty.js/README.md

 This is a standalone mpOTR protocol library for JavaScript.

-It was reworked from Cryptodog into a TypeScript module.
+It was reworked from Cryptodog, (originally written by Nadim Kobeissi) into a TypeScript module.